BernardoMG/dev-reTHINK-Hackathon/evaluation.md

 Taking into account all the feedback, the overall evaluation of reTHINK seems promising.
 There were positive aspects, such as:

   * Most of the participants were very enthusiastic about the framework;
-  * Most of the participants suggested new features for reTHINK framework
+  * Most of the participants suggested new features.

 However, we collect also some negative aspects that should be considered, such as: